lordgift/playing-with-design-tokens/README.md

 ---
 ## Customization

-I've custom for generate iOS ColorSet.xcassets with source code that reference to assets.
-It easier than basic style-dictionary to preview colors and easier use in your `View`.
-And I customized it for SwiftUI already.
+I got many problem with basic generator.
+I have to customize into my style.

+- Json token pattern required.
+- Size multiply by 16.
+- I need to generate color in Color Assets.

+All above problem can be solved by using following my customize format.
 You can build style-dictionary including with expansion by only execute this command.

 ```bash
 node build.js
 ```

+Don't forget to check your `config.json`

+- android/Colors+
+- android/Dimens+
+- android/FontDimens+
+- ios-swift/Colors+
+- ios-swift/Sizes+
+- ios-swift/FontSizes+

+---

+`ColorSet.xcassets` is for XCode, you can preview your colors in GUI.

 ### Generated Output

 ![colorassets-example](https://github.com/lordgift/playing-with-design-tokens/assets/1191403/e6aa4c81-b012-4fdc-9643-817eaaf97f51)

+I also have an extension for point to ColorAssets for easier to use in your development.

 ```swift
 //